fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 #> A 0.9684097

-Given a fitted fisheries model, the steady state catch and biomass
+#> B 0.9574334Given a fitted fisheries model, the steady state catch and biomass

 given a certain harvest rate can be obtained using iterated prediction.

-This can be done using the predict_iter
+This can be done using the predict_iter function.
+Similar

-, you supply a newdata
+to predict, you supply a newdata data frame,

-which (for a one-population model) should contain the time
+which (for a one-population model) should contain the time,

-columns.
+m, and h columns.
 You also supply a harvest

-from 0 to 1, which indicates the proportion of
+rate hrate from 0 to 1, which indicates the proportion of

 predicted CPUE biomass to be harvested.

-Starting with the first row of newdata
+Starting with the first row of newdata, the predicted

-variable is inserted into the first column of
+y variable is inserted into the first column of

-for the next timestep, and the other values of
+m for the next timestep, and the other values of

-are shifted right by 1.
+m are shifted right by 1.
 The first value of h

-at the next timestep is calculated as y/b*hrate
+at the next timestep is calculated as y/b*hrate and the

-are shifted right by 1.
+other values of h are shifted right by 1.
 Escapement is

-recalculated, and a new prediction for y
+recalculated, and a new prediction for y is made.
+This

 procedure assumes that all lags are present, evenly spaced, and in order